Modernizing Human Resource Management

 How participants will benefit

-At the end of the programme, participants will be able to:
+At the end of the course, participants will be able to:

-• Explain impact of globalization on HRM;
+* Explain impact of globalization on HRM;

-• Distinguish between personnel and modern HR management practices;
+* Distinguish between traditional and modern management

-• Identify ethical issues in HRM;
+* Identify ethical issues in HRM;

-• Identify competencies for effective HR leadership.
+* Identify competencies for effective HR leadership.

 Fees